 The easier the eSignature software is to use, the more likely it is to be embraced by those using it.
 All of your electronically signed documents should be able to be signed in the same way using the same simple method, rather than using different processes for different documents.

 An eSignature product should also store all of your documents in one place.
 This will make it easy to retrieve documents from any place at any time, instead of placing documents in multiple locations or requiring you to rely on a local copy.
-In addition, look for systems that eliminate document scanning, uploading, and manipulation.
+In addition, look for systems that eliminate document scanning, uploading, and manipulation.the

 Is it compliant with industry regulations?

-In the United States, eSignatures are primarily governed by the Uniform Electronic Transaction Act (UETA) and the E-SIGN Act, both of which paved the way for widespread adoption of electronic signatures.
+In the United States, eSignatures are primarily governed by the Uniform Electronic Transaction Act (UETA) and the E-SIGN Act, both of which paved the way for the widespread adoption of electronic signatures.

 In the insurance industry, ACORD has also set forth guidelines for electronic signatures that include authentication, record retention requirements, special consumer disclosures, and capturing the signer’s intent.
 To ensure that electronically signed documents are legally binding with the same enforceability as manual signatures and paper-based transactions, any eSignature software you consider should comply with these regulations and guidelines.

 Does it give you mobile and in-office signing capabilities?